Under the EPA’s regulator structure is the Clean Air Act, which restricts emissions into the air. There are two types of Clean Air Act Evaluations:

 Civil Investigations and EPA Audits

 In some cases, a citizen, agency, or study may find that a business is in violation of EPA regulations.
 If this occurs, the EPA will launch a civil investigation to determine whether the reports are founded or purely speculation.
-These investigations are more involved and may take weeks or months, depending on the severity of the complaint and complexity of the case.
+These investigations are more involved and may take weeks or months, depending on the severity of the complaint and the complexity of the case.

 Audits are evaluations that provide data for determining whether a business is eligible for incentives or if criminal prosecution is necessary.
 Incentives are not a reward for good behavior but a penalty for failing to follow EPA guidelines.
 They provide an opportunity for mitigation.